 This is one of the most addictive things you can do with a roast chicken and a fantastic use for leftover rotisserie chicken.
 Try this recipe just once and I guarantee you will find yourself craving this tasty chicken bowl again and again.
 And because it calls for you to shred rotisserie chicken, it feels like something completely different than slices of the meat.

-This is one of those recipes that’s perfect for an after work dinner.
+This way to use rotisserie chicken is one of those recipes that’s ideal for an after work dinner.
 You can even make the sauce in advance so that all you have to do is cook some rice and assemble.

 I would be remiss if I didn’t mention the very best thing about rotisserie chicken: the bones.
 Once you’ve used the moist, well-seasoned meat of the bird in whatever recipes you most enjoy, your chicken still has a gift to give.
 It makes the perfect base for a flavorful, homemade chicken stock.
-A great stock differs from chicken broth because of the bones.
+A great stock differs from why you would buy at the store sold as chicken broth because of the bones.
 Cooking a chicken stock from the bones creates a rich liquid with a weighty mouthfeel, thanks to the gelatin in the bones, which is released during the long cooking time.

 FREE APHRODISIAC NEWSLETTER

 Subscribe to our free aphrodisiac newsletter